Omotoye/Mobile-Robot-Navigation-and-Mapping/README.md

 ## Project Objectives

 This project aims to design and implement a **_software architecture_** for the control of a mobile robot _(Husky Robot)_ to Navigate and Map an environment _(simulated or real-life)_.
 The Mobile Robot in question is a robot called **Husky Robot**, the robot is a _non-holonomic robot_ equipped with a LaserScan sensor for detecting an obstacle.
 A simulation environment is provided as a **Unity Scene** which is contained by the _husky robot_ and an environment with obstacles to navigate through, there is also a goal point that the robot is intended to navigate to.
-The control of the mobile robot to perform the aforementioned task is going to be done through ROS packages, therefore the ROS packages and how they interact through interfaces to perform the goal is what this project is going to focus on (basically investing the software architecture design for the ROS packages).
+The control of the mobile robot to perform the aforementioned task is going to be done through ROS packages, therefore the ROS packages and how they interact through interfaces to perform the goal is what this project is going to focus on (basically investigating the software architecture design for the ROS packages).

 Enumerated goals the software architecture is intended to achieve with the robot (simulated and real-life)

 - Create a 3D Map (SLAM)
 - Implement an Exploration Logic to reach a target in the environment.

-For more information about the project requirements, [Click Here](Docs/SofAR-Assignments-2020-2021.pdf).
+For more information about the project requirements, [Click Here](https://github.com/Omotoye/Mobile-Robot-Navigation-and-Mapping/blob/master/Docs/SofAR-Assignments-2020-2021.pdf).

 **NOTE**: **_some objectives have been changed because of simulation limitations_**

 ## System Architectures

-Three different system architecture was implemented for this project each with their different pros and cons.
+Three different system architecture was implemented for this project each with their different pros and cons, however, only two will be discussed because of the very bad performance of the third one.

 1. Reactive Navigation (SLAM), _Dijkstra's algorithm for Navigation_
 1. MapBased Navigation, _Dijkstra's algorithm for Navigation_
+1. Bug0 algorithm Navigation (**_not discussed, because it had a bad performance for the proposed environment_**)

 <div align="center">
 <h3> Reactive Navigation (SLAM) </h3>